 |Subject:||Seat Lift Mechanisms|

-Seat lift mechanisms are assistive devices used to lift the body from a sitting position to a standing position.
-The seat lift mechanism is also capable of lowering the individual from a standing to a sitting position.
+This document addresses seat lift mechanisms, assistive devices used in the home to lift a person's body from a sitting position to a standing position or to lower the individual from a standing to a sitting position.

 Note: Please see the following related documents for additional information: